- Search The Registry

 - Creating Support

 - My Account

 William Bradford Huie

-*On this date in 1910 William "Bill" Huie was born.
-He was a white-American journalists and author whose work intersected with the 20th century American Civil Rights movement.
+*On this date in 1910, William "Bill" Huie was born.
+He was a white-American journalist and author whose work intersected with the 20th-century American Civil Rights movement.

 Born in Hartselle, Alabama, William Bradford Huie was the son of John Bradford and Margaret Lois (Brindley) Huie.
 And was the eldest of three children.
 He attended Morgan County High School and graduated as a class valedictorian.
 He attended the University of Alabama, graduating Phi Beta Kappa in 1930.
 From 1932 to 1936, Huie worked as a journalist for the Birmingham Post newspaper.
 In 1934, he married his grammar school sweetheart, Ruth Puckett.
 Their wedding took place in her parents' home in Hartselle.

 In late 1938, Huie was in Los Angeles and worked independently as an undercover reporter to gather information on gangster Benjamin "Bugsy" Siegel.
 He reported on his experiences in the Los Angeles Times and later in the December 1950 issue of The American Mercury, a literary magazine.
 In the late 1950s, Huie and his wife resettled permanently in their native Hartselle.
 Ruth worked as a first-grade schoolteacher.
 Huie continued to write full-time at home as a freelance journalist and novelist.
 During the first half of the 20th century, racial activism in the Civil Rights Movement increased.
 Huie was commissioned by periodicals such as the New York Herald Tribune and Look magazine to cover breaking events in the South.